Federico Marchetti: Later career

+In 2025, Marchetti retired from professional football at the age of 42 and joined the Radio TV Serie A team as a pundit.

 International career

-In May 2009, following his impressive performances with Cagliari, Marchetti received his first call up to Marcello Lippi's Italy national team for a friendly match against Northern Ireland.
+In May 2009, following his impressive performances with Cagliari, Marchetti received his first call-up to Italy national team for Marcello Lippi for a friendly match against Northern Ireland.
 He debuted as a starter in said match and played the whole match whilst keeping a clean sheet, ending in a 3–0 victory for the Italians.

-Marchetti made his competitive debut at the 2010 FIFA World Cup, replacing the injured starter Gianluigi Buffon at half time during Italy's opening Group F clash with Paraguay, which ended in a 1–1 draw.
+Marchetti made his competitive debut at the 2010 FIFA World Cup, replacing the injured starter Gianluigi Buffon at half-time during Italy's opening Group F clash with Paraguay, which ended in a 1–1 draw.
 Marchetti kept a clean sheet, as Italy were already 1–0 down at the time of his introduction.
 In Marchetti's next two matches, he allowed four goals from five shots on goal, as Italy suffered a 1–1 draw against New Zealand, and a 3–2 defeat to Slovakia, and were ultimately eliminated from the tournament in the first round, failing to win a match, and finishing last in their group with only two points.

 Marchetti played only one game for the Italy national team under new coach Cesare Prandelli between 2010 and 2012.
 However, in 2013, was recalled by Prandelli to represent Italy in a friendly match against Netherlands.
 Marchetti was also selected for Prandelli's 23-man Italy squad for the 2013 FIFA Confederations Cup, as a back-up behind Buffon and Salvatore Sirigu; the Confederations Cup 2013 was Marchetti's second major international tournament with Italy, after previously featuring in the 2010 World Cup, and the Italians went on to earn a third-place finish.
-On 14 August 2013, Marchetti was brought on for the second half of an international friendly match, in honour of Pope Francis, between Italy and Argentina, played in Rome.
+On 14 August 2013, in honour of Pope Francis, Marchetti was brought on for the second half of an international friendly match between Italy and Argentina, played in Rome.

 On 31 May 2016, Marchetti was included in Antonio Conte's 23-man Italy squad for UEFA Euro 2016, but remained as the only member of the squad not to play in the tournament.